-By the 1877-1878 winter season, 235 Marlborough was the home of merchant and cotton broker Walter Dabney and his wife Harriet (Larkin) Dabney.
+By the 1877-1878 winter season, 235 Marlborough was the home of merchant and cotton broker Walter Dabney and his wife, Harriet Heath (Larkin) Dabney.
 They previously had lived in Brookline.
 They continued to live at 235 Marlborough during the 1879-1880 winter season, but moved thereafter to 331 Beacon.

 235 Marlborough was not listed in the 1881 Blue Book.

 They continued to live at 235 Marlborough during the 1883-1884 winter season.
 In 1885, they traveled to Europe, where Dr. Osgood studied with Louis Pasteur.
 They returned in mid-1886, after which they lived at 95 Mt.
 Vernon.
 He brought with him samples of the rabies antitoxin developed by Pasteur; these formed the bases for research and development of the antitoxin in America.

-By the 1884-1885 winter season, 236 Marlborough was the home and office of Dr. Samuel Augustus Hopkins, Jr. He was listed as a physician in the City Directories for 1885-1890, but by 1900 had become a dentist.
+By the 1884-1885 winter season, 235 Marlborough was the home and office of Dr. Samuel Augustus Hopkins, Jr. He was listed as a physician in the City Directories for 1885-1901, but by 1902 was listed as a dentist.